kuanyewleong/semi_supervised_classification_of_coloured_objects_with_challenging_lighting/README.md

+# Coloured Objects Classification under challenging Lighting Conditions
-# color-recognition (semisupervised learning with a Hybrid Energy-Neural-Graphical approach)
+## (semisupervised learning with a Hybrid Energy-Neural-Graphical approach)

 Technique based on the paper: https://arxiv.org/pdf/2106.04527.pdf, but several parts are optimized / modified to suit challenging colour classification scenario.
 Major adaptation for colour augmentation used in semi-supervised learning is given in the lasst section below.